ooni/spec/ooni-partnerships/ooni-partnership-program.md

 partners, for example, we would like to shed light on how and whether cases of online censorship are legally justified within their country.
-We would also like to collaborate with partners in terms of understanding the socio-political context of their country and reporting on internet controls within that context.
+We would also like to collaborate with partners in terms of understanding the socio-political context of their country and reporting on internet censorship within that context.

 ## Who can join the OONI Partnership Program?